Cashmere Fabric

 Cashmere fabric is far softer than normal wool.
 Traditional wool can sometimes be harsh and irritating.
 This is because wool fibers are denser and coarser.
 Cashmere fibers are significantly finer and smoother.
 This makes cashmere more comfortable to wear against your skin.
 Cashmere, unlike wool, does not irritate most people, including those with sensitive skin.

 In terms of warmth, cashmere equals, if not more then, wool.
-Cashmere strands are great insulators, retaining body heat well.
+Cashmere fibers are great insulators, retaining body heat well.
 Wool is warm, yet it might seem heavy and bulky.
 Cashmere provides warmth without adding weight, making it excellent for layering in cooler months.

 2. Cashmere vs. Cotton: Superior Warmth and Luxury